Informative picture of a battery inside an Audi EV

 Regional Strength

-• Europe: Strong relationships with premium automakers, giving Samsung battery a foothold in the luxury EV market.
+• Europe: Close ties to premium carmakers give it a foothold in the luxury EV market.

 Summary Table: Key Insights